-The mirrors may be equipped with an optional electric heating system which serves to minimize ice and condensation on the mirror glass in extreme weather conditions.
-Integral thermostats are installed in both mirrors to avoid continuous heating.
+The mirrors may be equipped with an optional electric heating system which serves to minimize ice and condensation on the mirror class in conditions. extreme weather Integral thermostats are installed in both mirrors to avoid continuous heating.
 Use the appropriate switch on the dashboard to activate the defroster system on both mirrors simultaneously.
 The mirrors can easily be adjusted by using the remote controls located on the L.H. side control panel.
 The mirrors have easy to replace glass in case of breakage.
 Remote control motors can also be replaced.

-FIGURE 99: REAR VIEW MIRROR (RAMCO)
+FIGURE 100: REAR VIEW MIRROR (RAMCO)